 Friends, please stop assuming things can’t get any worse.
 We got to this nightmare through complacency.
 Let it stop now.
 Things can and WILL get worse than this.
-We need to prepared and act accordingly as soon as possible to stop this crazy train.
-I’m glad to see some resistance starting to form now, in spite …Continue reading "This is not the bottom"
+We need to be prepared and act accordingly as soon as possible to stop this crazy train.
+I’m glad to see some resistance starting to form now, in …Continue reading "This is not the bottom"

 Lots schools have been shot up.
 Lots of people have protested.
 But it really is different this time.

 This moment reminds me of when the Greensboro Four sat down at a lunch counter in 1960 and captured the nation’s attention, largely because it was covered on national TV and the timing was right.
 It wasn’t nearly the first sit-in of it’s kind, but it had a bigger impact than most before it.

 These young people have a national platform and they’re using it SO WELL.
 They’re increasingly intersectional, and they’re building a movement.
 I think this will evolve beyond guns and really help to energize the actual majority of the country that is sick of Republican greed and corruption.